-Faculty in the Department of Biochemistry & Molecular Biology are responsible for major areas of the education of graduate students in the Jefferson Graduate School of Biomedical Sciences, first-year medical students in the Jefferson Medical College, and first-year pharmacy students in the Jefferson School of Pharmacy.
+Faculty in the Department of Biochemistry & Molecular Biology are responsible for major areas of the education of graduate students in the Jefferson College of Biomedical Sciences, first-year medical students in the Jefferson Medical College, and first-year pharmacy students in the Jefferson College of Pharmacy.

 The department hosts the PhD Program in Biochemistry & Molecular Pharmacology.
 The program is directed by , and all of the department’s faculty play an active role in it.
 Department faculty also participate in the following PhD programs: Cell & Developmental Biology; Genetics, Genomics & Cancer Biology; Immunology & Microbial Pathogenesis; and Neuroscience.

 An understanding of biochemistry and molecular biology is an important foundation for students in several natural sciences and health sciences.
 Accordingly, department faculty direct the following courses:

 Molecular and Cellular Basis of Medicine (MCBM).
 Molecular biology, cell biology, genetics, metabolism, and a bit of cell physiology are presented in a clinically relevant, integrated fashion.
 Faculty from this department teach about half of all sessions.
 Course director: Peter Ronner, PhD